-In terms of locations where a concealed handgun may be carried, any resident with an Iowa PCW or non-resident with any valid state license/permit may concealed carry a handgun in a vehicle.
-Without a permit, a handgun must be unloaded and inside a closed and fastened container or securely wrapped package that is too large to be concealed on the person or not readily accessible to any person riding in the vehicle.
+In terms of locations where a concealed handgun may be carried, anyone at least 21 years old that may lawfully possess a handgun may carry a handgun in a vehicle.
 There is no duty to inform a law enforcement officer that you’re carrying a concealed firearm unless the officer asks.
 Any valid concealed carry license holder can concealed carry at roadside rest areas.

-Other areas where permit holders can carry concealed are:
+Other areas where concealed carry is allowed are: